Kav36/mp3-renamer/README.md

 # MP3 Song Renamer with ACRCloud API

-This Python script automatically identifies MP3 files using the [ACRCloud API](https://www.acrcloud.com/) and renames them based on the identified song title.
-It also organizes songs into separate folders for recognized and unrecognized tracks.
+This Python script **automatically identifies MP3 files** using the [ACRCloud API](https://www.acrcloud.com/) and renames them based on the identified song title.
+The script also organizes songs into separate folders for recognized and unrecognized tracks, making it easier to manage your music library.

 ---

 ## Features

-- Identifies songs by sending audio samples to the ACRCloud API.
+- 🔍 **Identifies songs** by sending audio samples to the ACRCloud API.
-- Renames MP3 files based on the identified song title.
+- 📝 **Renames MP3 files** based on the identified song title.
-- Removes metadata from renamed MP3 files.
+- 🚫 **Removes metadata** from renamed MP3 files.
-- Handles corrupt or unrecognizable MP3 files by attempting re-encoding.
+- ⚙️ Handles **corrupt or unrecognizable MP3 files** by attempting re-encoding.
-- Organizes files into:
+- 🗂️ **Organizes files** into two folders:
   - `renamed_songs`: For successfully identified and renamed songs.
   - `unreg_songs`: For songs that could not be identified.